T-Mobile US: Merger with Sprint Corporation

 On April 29, 2018, T-Mobile US and Sprint Corporation announced their intention to merge.
-Although the U.S. Justice Department initially approved the merger on July 26, 2019, the attorneys generals from several states filed a lawsuit in the U.S. District Court for the Southern District of New York to block it, alleging that the merger would result in higher prices for consumers in the range of $4.5 billion annually.
+Although the U.S. Justice Department initially approved the merger on July 26, 2019, the attorneys general from several states filed a lawsuit in the U.S. District Court for the Southern District of New York to block it, alleging that the merger would result in higher prices for consumers in the range of $4.5 billion annually.
 District Judge Victor Marrero then announced his decision in favor of the merger on February 11, 2020, stating that it "is not likely to substantially lessen competition like the suing [states] had claimed it would" and that Sprint "does not have a sustainable long-term competitive strategy" to remain a viable competitor.

-The merger finally closed on April 1, 2020, and then the Sprint brand was officially discontinued on August 2, 2020.
+The merger finally closed on April 1, 2020, and the Sprint brand was officially discontinued on August 2, 2020.
 Leadership, background and stock changes happened immediately, with customer-side changes happening over time.
 Billing was already showing the T-Mobile brand, and all retail, customer service, and all other company branding switched to the T-Mobile brand.
 T-Mobile and Sprint accounts were still managed by employees in separate systems and the company still offered Sprint branded SIM cards.
 New rate plans were also introduced as well for all new and existing customers from both companies, though all were grandfathered into their current plan should they choose not to switch to a new T-Mobile plan for at least three years.

 As part of the Sprint merger, T-Mobile US acquired Assurance Wireless, the service subsidized by the Lifeline Assistance program of the federal Universal Service Fund.

-Aquisition of Mint mobile and Ultra mobile
+Acquisition of Mint Mobile and Ultra Mobile

-In March 2023, T-Mobile US agreed to aquire Ka’ena Corporation as well as subsidiaries and brands: Mint Mobile, a successful budget direct-to-consumer prepaid wireless brand in the US, and Ultra Mobile, a wireless service that offers offering international calling options to communities across the country, for up to $1.35 billion.
-It was noted that Ryan Renolds who owns a majority state in Mint Mobile will stay on as Mint's official spokesman.
-The deal is expected to close later this year, and the final price will be based on Ka’ena’s performance.
+In March 2023, T-Mobile US agreed to acquire Ka’ena Corporation as well as subsidiaries and brands: Mint Mobile, a successful budget direct-to-consumer prepaid wireless brand in the US, and Ultra Mobile, a wireless service that offers international calling options to communities across the country, for up to $1.35 billion.
+It was noted that Ryan Reynolds who owns a majority stake in Mint Mobile would stay on as Mint's official spokesman.
+The deal was expected to close later that year, and the final price would be based on Ka’ena's performance.

+Acquisition of U.S. Cellular assets

+On May 28, 2024, T-Mobile US announced it would acquire the wireless operations of U.S. Cellular.
+Valued at $4.4 billion, the deal includes U.S. Cellular's customer base of 4 million users, approximately 30% of spectrum assets, and the rights to more than 2,000 towers.
+On July 11, 2025, the Federal Communications Commission approved the acquisition.
+The deal closed on August 1, 2025.